 This is obviously one of the easiest methods to get water.
 If you live near a river or lake (that you know is safe to drink from — check with the town if you don’t), you can get water directly from the source.

 Of course, always make sure to check with the town you reside in about water access, just in case there are any restrictions.

 You’ll also want to consider a pump system that can help you get water up to your home.
-Unless, of course, you build your home very close to the water (which can be tricky if things flood often, so do your due diligence and learn about the land you’re buying).
+Unless, of course, you build your home very close to the water source (which can be tricky if things flood often, so do your due diligence and learn about the land you’re buying).

-Getting hot water is a whole different beast
+Hot water is a whole different beast

 Propane heaters are typically used in addition to wood stoves to heat places the wood stove may not reach.
 The important thing to remember about propane heaters is that they can be dangerous if left unattended for too long.